sansisann/doodle-mood-journal/README.md

 ## Installation

-To run the program and modify the source code, follow these steps:
+To modify the source code:

-1. Download and install the required modules:
+1. Download and install the pygame module.

    - Install the `pygame` module, which is used for the GUI, by running the following command in the terminal: